FatihKoz/DisposableBasic/README.md

 * Module version v3.0.19 is the latest version with php7.4 and laravel8 support
 * Latest available phpVMS v7 version is phpVms `7.0.0-dev+220307.00bf18` (07.MAR.22) for v3.0.19
 * Minimum required phpVMS v7 version is phpVms `7.0.0-dev+220211.78fd83` (11.FEB.22) for v3.0.19
+---
+* If you try to use latest version of this addon with an old version of phpvms, it will fail.
+* If you try to use latest phpvms with an old version of this addon, it will fail.
+* If you try to use your duplicated old blades with this version without checking and applying necessary changes, it will fail.
+---

 Module blades are designed for themes using **Bootstrap v5.x** and **FontAwesome v5.x** icons.